brotherhoodMonk/gyan/rct.md

 <div style={{ height: 10 }}>
 ===

 context

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

 Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.

 const MyContext = React.createContext(defaultValue);
-<MyContext.Provider value={/* some value }> in app.js
+<MyContext.Provider value={ some value }> in app.js;

 const ThemeContext = React.createContext('light');